aannara/basic-python/README.md

 ### The goal is to teach basic syntax, programming ideologies and writing quick scripts with Python.

-### The course instructor will **Aadithya Varma**.
+### The course instructor will be **Aadithya Varma**.

 <hr />

 ## ✨ Pre-requisites ✨

 - Completed the Python Fundamentals course before attending this class
-- Dedicated to spending time and learn Python during the live course
+- Dedicated to spending time to learn Python during the live course
 - Basic googling skills or using ChatGPT to get answers
 - Must have installed Python in your system (**Preferably use IDE like VSCode**)
 - Basics of git if you want to clone this repo to follow the course in your local environment